 3. Cairns Art Galleries

 Cairns has a surprising number of art galleries.
 Well, I was surprised because when you’re thinking of Cairns it’s not the towns art and culture that first pops into your mind.
-The Art Galleries are free to get in because they want you to buy something and you’ll see some spectacular images of Cairns, The Great Barrier Reef and also images of some of the places you’ll have visited during your time in Australia.
+The Art Galleries are free to get in because they want you to buy something.
+You’ll see some spectacular images of Cairns, The Great Barrier Reef and also images of some of the places you’ll have visited during your time in Australia.
 One of the most popular is the Cairns Regional Gallery in the town centre.
 View current exhibitions here.

 4. Check out the rainforest!

 If you want to check out our beautiful rainforest there are some excellent options.
 You can visit the Cairns Botanical Gardens which has many walking trails.
 The Red Arrow walk takes only about 30 minutes to complete and will take you through the gorgeous rainforest to a spectacular lookout at the top, make sure to take your camera.
-The Blue Arrow is a slightly similar but harder and longer track that is 5.4km long with a few steep ascents.
+The Blue Arrow is similar but a harder and longer track that is 5.4km long with a few steep ascents.

 5. Swimming in The Lagoon